 '''

 - dag_id: upstream-dag

 or detailed

 - dag_id: another-upstream-dag

 with specific task to wait on

 task_id: with-precise-task

 Maximum time (minute) to wait for the external dag to finish before this

 pipeline fails, the default is 1440 == 1 day

 timeout: 2

 Checks if the external dag exists before waiting for it to finish.
 If it

 does not exists, fail this pipeline.
 By default is set to true.

-check existence: False
+check_existence: False

 Time difference with the previous execution to look at (minutes),

 the default is 0 meaning no difference

 execution_delta: 10

 Optional authentication to MLflow API

 authentication:

 Strategy that generates the tokens, supported values are:

 - Null

 - GoogleOAuth2 (generating OAuth2 tokens for service account provided by GOOGLE

-→ APPLICATION_CREDENTIALS)
+\rightarrow APPLICATION_CREDENTIALS)

+- Vars (credentials fetched from airflow Variable.get - specify variable keys,

+matching MLflow authentication env variable names, in 'params',

+e.g. ["MLFLOW_TRACKING_USERNAME", "MLFLOW_TRACKING_PASSWORD"])

 type: GoogleOAuth2

+#params: []

+Optional custom kubermentes pod templates applied on nodes basis

+kubernetes_pod_templates:

+Name of the node you want to apply the custom template to.

+if you specify default, this template will be applied to all nodes.

+Otherwise it will be only applied to nodes tagged with 'k8s_template:<node_name>'

+spark:

+Kubernetes pod template.

+It's the full content of the pod-template file (as a string)

+'run_config.volume' and 'MLFLOW_RUN_ID' env are disabled when this is set.

+Note: python F-string formatting is applied to this string, so

+you can also use some dynamic values, e.g. to calculate pod name.

+template: |-

+type: Pod

+metadata:

+name: {PodGenerator.make_unique_pod_id('{{ task_instance.task_id }}')}

+labels:

+spark_driver: {'{{ task_instance.task_id }}'}

+Optionally, you can also override the image

+image:

+Optional spark configuration

+spark:

+Type of spark clusters to use, supported values: dataproc and custom

+type: dataproc

 '''